ballerina-platform/module-ballerinax-github/docs/spec/Sanitations.md

 7. Update the resource function `get user/repos(...)` to allow optional query parameters, in accordance with the OAS specification that designates them as non-required.
 This modification addresses a discrepancy in the generated client, which previously disallowed passing null values for the corresponding parameters.

+8. Remove the security-sensitive keys, including the private key, GitHub app token, and JWT token, which are provided as example values.
+These keys are leading to failures in Trivy scans.

 ## OpenAPI cli command

 ```bash